-Today, the board of directors and the executive board have presented the annual report of Aktieselskabet Th.
+Today, the Board of Directors and the Executive Board have approved the annual report of Aktieselskabet Th.
 Wessel & Vett.
-Magasin Du Nord for the financial year 1 January - 31 December 2022.
+Magasin Du Nord for the financial year 1 January - 31 December 2023.

-The annual report has been presented in accordance with the Danish Financial Statements Act.
+The annual report has been prepared in accordance with the Danish Financial Statements Act.

-We consider the accounting policies appropriate and, in our opinion, the financial statements provide a fair presentation of the company's assets, equity and liabilities, and financial position at 31 December 2022 and of the company's results of activities in the financial year 1 January - 31 December 2022.
+We consider the chosen accounting policy to be appropriate, and in our opinion, the financial statements give a true and fair view of the financial position of the Company at 31 December 2023 and of the results of the Company's operations for the financial year 1 January -31 December 2023.